Las Vegas shooting: Remembering the fallen

 Link enjoyed traveling and attending concerts with his fiancée, the Bakersfield Californian reported.
 The pair had just returned from a trip to Europe before attending the country music festival in Las Vegas.

-A loan processor, Link left behind his fiancée, Lynn Gonzales, and his 23-year-old adopted son, Christian.
+A loan processor, Link leaves behind his fiancée, Lynn Gonzales, and his 23-year-old adopted son, Christian.

 Christopher Roybal